 Capsule club-shaped, splitting to release seeds.

 Distribution and occurrence: Native to South Africa.
-Recorded (2010) growing in remnant littoral rainforest as a garden escape from a caravan park at Hallidays Point, Black Head Beach (NC).
+First recorded (2010) growing in remnant littoral rainforest as a garden escape from a caravan park at Hallidays Point, Black Head Beach (NC).
 Doubtfully naturalised in Qld.

 Text by P.G.
 Kodela, August 2016

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data